Brooke-white/RecipeParser/README.md

         print("All "

-If generating the markdown files is a success you will see a success message, otherwise you'll see which markup files weren't generated and the corresponding error messages.
+If generating the markdown files is a success you will see a success message, otherwise you'll see which markdown files weren't generated and the corresponding error messages.

 #### recipes.txt